Best Solar Companies in Michigan

 Solar incentives in Michigan

 Residents can take advantage of additional solar incentives in Michigan, including rebates and loan programs.
-Still, the federal solar investment tax credit (ITC) is usually the most significant financial incentive for homeowners.

 Are solar panels worth it in Michigan?

-On average, Michiganders with solar panels can avoid $53,663 in total utility costs over 25 years.
+For many, going solar is worth it for the reduction in energy bills and reliance on local power companies.
+On average, Michiganders with solar panels can avoid $53,052 in total utility costs over 25 years.

 Homeowners with solar panels typically save $20,000 to $90,000 over 25 years.

-One resident, Carol in Ann Arbor, Michigan, first went solar for back-up power.
+One resident, Carol in Ann Arbor, first went solar for backup power.
 She was also eager to support clean energy efforts for the environmental benefits.
 “The system works beautifully,” Carol told us.
 “I've had one short power outage since it was installed, and everything operated just as I had hoped.”

 » STILL NOT SURE?
 Solar energy pros and cons